The Role of OT in Skilled Nursing Facilities

 Patients admitted to the hospital that demonstrate decreased functional independence and who are unsafe to go home are sent to skilled nursing facilities for subacute rehab, where they will receive occupational therapy, physical therapy, and speech therapy if needed.

-SNFs are sometimes still referred to incorrectly as “nursing homes,” but this terminology is technically incorrect as the patient care at SNFs does require skilled care from nurses, physicians, and therapists.
+SNFs are sometimes still referred to incorrectly as “nursing homes,” but this terminology is technically incorrect as the patient care at SNFs does require skilled care from a team of nurses, physicians, and therapists.
 SNFs are able to provide more significant medical care (similar to care at a hospital) that is unable to be provided at an assisted living facility or at home.

-Patients who are discharged to skilled nursing facilities from the hospital for subacute rehab are likely only going to be there temporarily for rehab.
+Patients who are discharged to skilled nursing facilities from the hospital for subacute rehab are typically only going to be there temporarily for rehab.
 If they do need long term placement with daily assistance, they will likely be moved to an assisted living facility after rehab.
 However, this is only if they will be unable to be cared for at home by family or care for themselves independently.

 What Do OTs Do in Skilled Nursing Facilities?